stavrosnast/University-Projects/Computer-Vision/README.md

 ## Datasets

-This project processes two datasets with different training and testing splits:
+This project processes two datasets, which are based on [Animals-10](https://www.kaggle.com/datasets/alessiocorrado99/animals10), with different training and testing splits:

 1. The "80/20 Split" dataset.
 2. The "60/40 Split" dataset.